 FOOD SECURITY & LIVELIHOODS

-PCI’s MIS Llamas (Integral and Sustainable Management of Llamas) project is helping Bolivian llama producers to significantly improve their livelihoods through improved llama husbandry.
-PCI trains farmers on ways to improve the production and value of their llamas, including better management of native prairies used for foraging; llama nutrition and health; protection during infancy and from harsh weather conditions through corral construction; and improved quality of llama by-products.
+For nearly a decade, PCI’s MIS Llamas (Integral and Sustainable Management of Llamas) project helped Bolivian llama producers to significantly improve their livelihoods through improved llama husbandry.
+PCI trained farmers on ways to improve the production and value of their llamas, including better management of native prairies used for foraging; llama nutrition and health; protection during infancy and from harsh weather conditions through corral construction; and improved quality of llama by-products.
 These efforts have reduced llama mortality by 64% since 2004.